H7M3Y/stru/readme.md

 ```

 ### Format Conversion

-Template functions are provided to facilitate format conversion between UTF-8 and UTF-32 for arbitrary containers.
+- Template functions are provided to facilitate format conversion between UTF-8 and UTF-32 for arbitrary containers.
+- Support for big endian.
 ```cpp
 /**
  *  @param count Number of UTF-32 characters to be written